pingswept/me30-website/content/logistics/notes.md

 Uncover the issue with voltage dividers / need for voltage regulation (see if calculated voltage matches measured voltage.)

-Attaching load causes sag in voltage from current pull - not the same as voltage regulators
+Attaching a load causes sag in voltage from current pull.
+Voltage dividers are not the same as voltage regulators

 ### Project 1: Voltage regulation